A promo picture from the Disney film 'Onward' to represent the topic of the article - Onward Film Review: A Fatherly Quest By Disney

 Furthermore, disruptions to the family structure can lead to adverse events impacting both the mental health of children and their parents (Behere, Basnet, and Campbell, 2017).
 This goes to show just how complex family dynamics can be.
 It also suggests that a stable single-parent family structure should have fewer adverse effects on the children than a dysfunctional two-parent family.

-What would be interesting to see is how children from single-parent families who have always had just one parent, compared to single-parent families that are a result of separation after the children are born, where they are old enough to remember the breakup.
+What would be interesting to see is how children from single-parent families who have always had just one parent, compared to those single-parent families that are a result of separation after the children are born, where they are old enough to remember the breakup.

 Advertisements